 In 2009, this piece was returned to the Arkansas River and given its own plaza.
 The plaza highlights the history of the area and is next to a pathway that leads to the Junction Bridge Junction Bridge Pedestrian and Cycling Walkway where six panels give some information about the site history.
 This plaza is located near the north end of Rock Street near the History Pavilion in Riverfront Park.

 If you want to see the rock today, it still sits there with a historical pointer on where the old outcropping was.
 If you are walking in Riverfront Park, La Petit Roche Plaza is between the Riverfront Amphitheater and the Junction Bridge.
 There is a fence separating the plaza.
-It's hard to miss, but I recommend walking through the rest of the park too.
+It's hard to miss, but we recommend walking through the rest of the park too.
 The entire park is one of the can't miss attractions in downtown Little Rock.

 Riverfront Park is filled with fun historical facts about early settlers.
 The 11 block park also has walking trails and some glimpses of the Arkansas River.
 It's worth a trip if you're in town.
 It's connected to the Arkansas River Trail.
 Riverfront Park has lots of activities for families, including a splash pad and play areas.